 Hollies prefer acid soil that is moderately fertile, well drained and humus-rich.
 Some hollies will grow in part shade, but most require full sun, especially the variegated ones which need the sun to show their two-tone colours to best effect.

 Due to the fact that many species have spiny, thorny points on the undulating leaves, the Holly makes an excellent protective hedge.
 Hollies also respond well to pruning.

-New stock expected early July, 2021.
+New stock expected Middle of April, 2022.
 Pre-order now.
-Estimated price $30.99 each.
+Estimated price $19.99 each.
 Payment when stock arrives.

 The dark, green, glossy foliage of this Holly has a distinctive blue hue which is attractively highlighted by the dark purple stems.
 White flowers in spring but no berries as this is a male form.
 A very hardy no fuss shrub that clips well.
 Evergreen.
 Presented here as a standard.

 Flower Colour: White Est. Hgt/Wdth in 7/10 yrs: Std

 This handsome variety has relatively long leaves marked in grey and edged in cream and purple stems - a very clean variegation.
 Compact, dense evergreen tree or shrub with purple young shoots.
 Nice small white flowers followed by red berries.
 Evergreen.

 It is female and free fruiting but will require a male within bee travelling distance for the small white flowers to produce numerous red berries.

 Flower Colour: White Habit: Dense Compact Est. Hgt/Wdth in 7/10 yrs: 6m x 4m